ProfessorKazarinoff/jupyterhub-engr101/docs/docs/github_extension.md

 # GitHub Extension

-It is possible put in a "GitHub" tab into each user's JupyterLab browser that shows a "labs" and "notes" directory with pre-constructed lab assignments and notes for each JupyterHub user.
+It is possible put in a "GitHub" tab into each user's JupyterLab browser.
+When students click on the GitHub tab, they can view any repo on GitHub.com.
+Since the "labs" and "notes" for the course are saved on GitHub, a directory with pre-constructed lab assignments and notes (saved on GitHub) can be pulled in for each JupyterHub user.

 Any public GitHub repo can be shown and accessed in JupyterLab using the GitHub tab once the GitHub extension for JupyterLab is installed.